belovehq/aws-repl-and-beakerx/README.md

 ## Redeploying the configuration

-A few tasks will take place regularly after the initial deployment, such as destroying and recreating the instance, rolling out a new AMI, or destroying and recreating the whole stack.
+There are a few tasks that you'll want to execute after the initial deployment, such as destroying and recreating the instance, increasing the size of the EBS volume, rolling out a new AMI, or destroying and recreating the whole stack.

-In Terraform's immutable logic, we destroy and recreate resources rather than amending/mutating them.
+In Terraform's (mostly) immutable logic, we destroy and recreate resources rather than amending/mutating them.
 To do this painlessly, this project follows [Terraform's guidelines](https://www.terraform.io/docs/commands/plan.html#resource-targeting) about breaking an overall configuration into several smaller configurations, and using